bonny/gardener/README.md

-# Gardener – Simple Cleanup for WordPress
+# Gardener – Opinionated cleanup for WordPress

+**Note: work in progress, don't use on a production site!**

 Add theme support for cleaning up WordPress admin + frontend.
 Opinionated.

-**Note: work in progress, don't use on a production site!**
+No feature is added or modified by default.
+Support for each feature must be added manually.

 ## Name suggestions